 PROBING THE FEMININE UNCONSCIOUS

-Shot in Scotland during an artistic residency at Glasgow’s Centre for Contemporary Arts, the images of my Soulskin series (2018) probe the Wild Woman archetype* at the heart of the Celtic folktale The Seal Woman.
-With an air of playful-tragedy, the project continues to examine the initiatory significance of folk and fairy tales in the quest for identity, but on more intimate and mature grounds than my previous work.
+Shot in Scotland during an artistic residency at Glasgow’s Centre for Contemporary Arts, the images of my Seal Woman series (2018) probe the Wild Woman archetype* at the heart of the Celtic folktale The Seal Woman.
+With an air of playful-tragedy, the feminist project continues to examine the initiatory significance of folk and fairy tales in the quest for identity, but on more intimate and mature grounds than my previous work.

 Can women exist outside the bonds of marriage?
 Outside their relationship to husband and children?
 These questions lie at the heart of The Seal Woman story.
 Although there exist several versions of this tale, the narrative always revolves around a selkie (a mythological creature said to live as a seal in the sea and take human form on land by shedding its skin).
 A man makes away with her pelt before gently coercing her into marry him.
 Although earthly existence allows the woman to experience conjugal and maternal happiness, the call of the sea becomes more and more fervent…